-Deputy Designated Safeguarding Lead(s):
+Deputy Designated Safeguarding Lead:

-- Are trained to the same standard as the DSL which enables them to undertake this role. - Deputises for the Designated Safeguarding Lead but cannot take lead responsibility for safeguarding that's the DSL's role. - Can attend Strategy Meetings, Child Protection Conferences and other inter-agency meetings on behalf of the DSL.
+- Is trained to the same standard as the DSL which enables him to undertake this role. - Deputises for the Designated Safeguarding Lead but cannot take lead responsibility for safeguarding that's the DSL's role. - Can attend Strategy Meetings, Child Protection Conferences and other multi-agency meetings on behalf of the DSL.